Arcadia-Science/toxin-facilitators/README.md

 And create a DIAMOND database of the Uniprot toxin proteins with: `diamond makedb --in dbs/uniprot-toxin-proteins.fasta --db uniprot-toxin-proteins.dmnd`.

-Because this will include toxin proteins that are likely related homologs and the BLAST output will contain "duplicates" and be more difficult to parse, we can instead create a DIAMOND database of the representative sequences that were used for `mmseqs` clustering, which are in `results/2023-04-13-clustering/uniprot_clustering`.
-Make a DIAMOND database with `diamond makedb --in uniprot-toxin-clustering_rep_seq.fasta --db uniprot-representative-toxin-seqs.dmnd`
+Because this will include toxin proteins that are likely related homologs and the BLAST output will contain "duplicates" and be more difficult to parse, we can instead create a DIAMOND database of the representative sequences that were used for `mmseqs` clustering, we made a DIAMOND database with `diamond makedb --in uniprot-toxin-clustering_rep_seq.fasta --db uniprot-representative-toxin-seqs.dmnd`
 ### Create subset fasta file of outlier proteins
-The outlier proteins are listed in `results/2023-05-01-diamond-uniprot/lists/outlier-protein-hits-list.txt`, and I checked with `cat outlier-protein-hits-list.txt | sort | uniq` to make sure they are all unique locus tags, and there are a total of 702 protein locus tags in this list.
-Use the script `make-subset-fasta.py` to input a list of locus tags and create a new FASTA file with only those proteins, with `python3 scripts/make_subset_fasta.py lists/outlier-protein-hits-list.txt all_venom_tick_proteins.fasta subset_venom_tick_proteins_outliers.fasta`.
+The outlier proteins are listed in `results/2023-06-20-diamond-uniprot/lists/2023-06-20-updated-outliers-list.txt`, and I checked with `cat 2023-06-20-updated-outliers-list.txt | sort | uniq` to make sure they are all unique locus tags, and there are a total of 702 protein locus tags in this list.
+Use the script `make-subset-fasta.py` to input a list of locus tags and create a new FASTA file with only those proteins, with `python3 scripts/make_subset_fasta.py lists/2023-06-20-updated-outliers-list.txt all_venom_tick_proteins.fasta subset_venom_tick_proteins_outliers.fasta`.

 ### Search subset proteins against the toxin DIAMOND database
 Then with DIAMOND search the proteins against the toxin DIAMOND database with: